We are open - safety is our top priority!

 Is your child losing his or her baby teeth?
 This joyful milestone is often highly anticipated by children.
 However, sometimes the baby tooth stubbornly stays put instead of falling out by itself.
 When this happens, the permanent tooth underneath becomes stuck.
 Having the baby tooth pulled by the dentist will allow the permanent tooth to grow in.

 Once the permanent teeth have started to grow in, many patients discover that there isn’t enough room for all of their teeth.
 This leads to the teeth growing out of alignment and can cause many serious dental issues in the future.
 Patients experiencing this issue are usually referred to an orthodontist for braces or other treatments.
 Before those treatments begin, the dentist may perform a tooth extraction.

 Wisdom teeth are an extra set of molars that generally start to form in the young adult years.
 Patients often do not have enough room in their mouths for these extra teeth.
 This often leads to impacted wisdom teeth.
 Impacted wisdom teeth become trapped under the teeth and gums.
 This can cause damage to already existing teeth and may also damage the jawbone.
 Dental extractions are highly recommended when a patient has impacted wisdom teeth.

 How Much Will My Tooth Extraction Cost?

 The cost for teeth extractions varies depending on how simple or complex your procedure.
 Our office accepts most forms of dental insurance.
-We also offer discount plans, special offers and payment plans.
+We also offer discount plans, special offers and payment options.